tylerhall/Roland-sample-website/_posts/2020-03-06-my-familys-photo-and-video-library-backup-strategy-in-2020.md

 date: 2020-03-06 01:25:39
 slug: my-familys-photo-and-video-library-backup-strategy-in-2020
 categories: Backups,Photography,Apple
+og_description: My life, to a certain degree, is documented through the literal data I've created over the years.
+Here's how I backup the most important parts of it - my family photos.
 ---
 Two of the topics I've written about the most on this blog are backing up your data and photography - not professional, artsy photography, but more in the sense of your family's photo and home video library.
 I'm a huge nerd for these topics.
 Part of the reason for that is my own obsessive personality traits, but also because of my affinity for nostalgia and history.
 My life, to a certain degree, is documented through the literal data I've created over the years.
 And the lives of the people I love are likewise documented through the digital archives I keep.
 So when those two topics intersect, holy cow do I ever proudly fly my geek flag.
 ---